WE'RE ACCEPTING NEW PATIENTS: IN-PERSON & VIRTUAL APPTS.

 Can you believe that curing pain with ibuprofen can lead to a false positive?
 Doctors or physicians routinely prescribe ibuprofen to cure sickness or inflammation in the body.
 It is a member of the non-steroidal anti-inflammatory class of drugs.

 Once ingested, it takes around three hours for ibuprofen to lead to a false positive of cannabis, barbiturates, and PCP in your urine.
 The wrong positive shows for people whose consumption falls within the range of 800 to 1200 milligrams per day.
 These users of the drug can have a false positive for marijuana use in the IA test.
-Subsequent confirmatory tests such as high-performance liquid chromatography and GC-SM test are required to ascertain whether the first positive result is genuine or a false positive.
+Subsequent confirmatory tests such as high-performance liquid chromatography and GC-SM tests are required to ascertain whether the first positive result is genuine or a false positive.

 When you seek employment, your potential employer may subject you to a mandatory drug test as a condition for work.
 Once the results are back, a positive test result will likely ensure your potential employer passes up the chance of hiring you.
 However, you must notify your employer if you are using sertraline before the drug test.
 This notification is essential as it will not jeopardize your credibility as you make your case after a false positive.